arckiCriss/StreamServer/README.md

 ## Limitations
 * Code that reads itself is unstable, as such, some packers (VMP virtualization) are unstable [1]
 * SEH is not tested

 [1] It's possible to detect where the client is reading memory at, and load that memory in, so that such code may work.
 I may add this to the repository at some point if it is stable.
 I did manage to run a VMP ultra binary with a few minutes of testing, although it needs further work.

 ## Planned
-This is a short list of things I plan to do myself over the following months.

 1) Support for relocating code so that it may be executed in different regions randomly
 2) Outputting mutated code, possibly using a JIT compiler of some sort
 3) Unit tests